 The addresses affected by the closure are:

 The service will close on 31 May 2017.
 After this you will not be able to access your account, send or receive any emails from your Orange Email address, or access contacts and emails in any way.

 Many of our users already have an alternative email address with another email provider.
 However if you don’t, and need to create a new address, we recommend Google's Gmail.
 Gmail offers a whole host of benefits such as access across different devices, 15GB of free storage and a simple email address format, ending with @gmail.com.

 Does this affect the mobile or broadband services I have with Orange or EE?

-Other services you have with EE or any of its other brands like Orange or T-Mobile aren’t affected but you may need to update your username or contact email address for these services.
-See How to update your EE usernames or contact details.
+Other services you have with EE or any of its other brands like Orange or T-Mobile aren’t affected.
+If you're a Home Broadband customer, you'll still be able to use the same username and password to access your online account.
+However, you may need to update your contact email address for these services.
+See How to update your contact details.